Kōji Kitao: American Wrestling Association (1989)

 To prepare for his debut in Japan, he debuted in the United States for Verne Gagne's American Wrestling Association on November 18, 1989, through Masa Saito's connections.
 To keep his identity a secret to the Japanese press, he wrestled under the masked persona, Monster Machine.
 He defeated Frankie DeFalco in his singles debut and also teamed with Saito defeating Jim Evans & Randy Fox.

 New Japan Pro-Wrestling (1990)

-Trained at the New Japan Pro-Wrestling (NJPW) dojo, he made his Japanese debut on February 10, 1990, at the NJPW/AJPW Supershow in the Tokyo Dome under his name Koji Kitao, and called himself "Warue", which translated to "bad man" in English, where he defeated Bam Bam Bigelow in a highly anticipated match.
-In the recurring weeks of that year, Kitao, alongside Masa Saito, Shinya Hashimoto and Riki Choshu, had many encounters with Bigelow, "Dr. Death" Steve Williams and Big Van Vader, feuding with the latter, in which Kitao lost most of their matches.
+Trained at the New Japan Pro-Wrestling (NJPW) dojo, he made his Japanese debut on February 10, 1990, at the NJPW/AJPW Supershow in the Tokyo Dome under his name Koji Kitao, and called himself "Warue", which translated to "bad man" in English, but later changed to "Thunder Storm", where he defeated Bam Bam Bigelow in a highly anticipated match.
+In the beginning, Kitao was liked by the audience thanks to his huge hype and image, however, in the weeks that followed, he started to get intensely negative reactions from the entire crowd of all arenas he wrestled, mostly because of his wrestling style being considered lazy and over the top, where often times, the heels he fought got cheered instead.
+In the recurring weeks of that year, Kitao, alongside Masa Saito, Shinya Hashimoto, Kengo Kimura and Riki Choshu, had many encounters with Bigelow, "Dr. Death" Steve Williams and Big Van Vader, feuding with the latter, in which Kitao lost most of their matches.
 However later that July, he was fired for disrespectful conduct and racism towards Riki Choshu, who was of Zainichi Korean descent.
 His last match occurred on July 22, defeating Russian amateur wrestler Vladimir Berkovich in both men's last match.

 Super World of Sports (1990–1991)

+Upon joining SWS in November 1990, he joined the Revolution stable and teamed with fellow former sumo wrestler Genichiro Tenryu.